Benchmarking quantum simulation with neutron-scattering experiments: Acknowledgments

 This expression is simplified by the parity symmetry of the 1D XXZ model.
 The RGF $G^{R}_{\alpha,\beta}(q,\omega)$ is obtained by taking the Fourier transform of $G^{R}_{\alpha,\beta}(j, j_c, t)$ as follows:

 where $n$ is the number of spins, $N$ is the number of time steps, and $\Delta t$ is the time interval for trotterization.
 The center-site approximation reduces the number of circuits measured by a factor of $n$, since we only perturb the central site once, compared to perturbing each qubit individually with $n$ separate circuits.
 The DSF is the Fourier transform of the RGF.
-Since we use 50 qubits, an even number, the RGF preserves the mirror symmetry of the ground state under the center-cite approximation, i.e., mirror symmetry upon perturbing the $n//2-1$ and $n//2$ sites.
+Since we use 50 qubits, an even number, the RGF preserves the mirror symmetry of the ground state under the center-site approximation, i.e., mirror symmetry upon perturbing the $n//2-1$ and $n//2$ sites.
 We therefore average the final spectrum with its inverted counterpart.
 We also note that the RGF can also be evaluated from the imaginary part of the spin-spin autocorrelation function, resulting in an identical circuit construction following the strategy in Ref.~\cite{mitarai2019methodology, lee2026digital}.

 To implement the time-evolution operator on quantum computers, we employ second-order Trotterization for KCuF$_3$ and the XX model.
-Because implementing the time-evolution operator with next-nearest-neighbor (NNN) interactions remains costly on near-term devices due to the limited connectivity of current qubit topologies, we apply first-order Trotterization, which involves the implementation of a swap layer.
+Because implementing the time-evolution operator with NNN (NNN) interactions remains costly on near-term devices due to the limited connectivity of current qubit topologies, we apply first-order Trotterization, which involves the implementation of swap layers.

 To reduce the circuit depth for long-time simulations on current devices, we employ approximate quantum compilation (AQC) based on the tensor network approach~\cite{robertson2025approximate}.
 We optimized the quantum circuit over a short time period and achieved circuit fidelity of 90 \% compared to the time-evolved state obtained from matrix-product-state (MPS) simulation using a bond dimension of 128.
 For longer-time simulations that cannot be accurately approximated by just AQC, we concatenate Trotter circuits to the AQC circuit, keeping the ratio of two-qubit gates in the AQC part below 50 \% of the deepest simulated circuit.